Availability - Rebuilding the engine underneath a B2B hospitality product

 A rebuild takes time; customers needed relief immediately.

-However I looked at the Availability Vision at something to work towards by doing some concept-proof testing on the way.
+I looked at the Availability Vision at something to work towards by doing some concept-proof testing on the way.

 Short term